 Rugs in Perth

-To turn your carpet into rugs in Perth, you can take your carpet remnants to Scattermats Rug Warehouse, where we have been overlocking and modifying all types of carpets and rugs for over 28 years.
+To turn your carpet into rugs in Perth, you can take your carpet remnants to Scattermats Rug Warehouse, located in Bibra Lake, where we have been overlocking and modifying all types of carpets and rugs for over 28 years.
 We do all our carpet edging in-store and we have the largest variety of yarn colours to choose from.

 Author: "Neville Barnes"